“Mission impossible? Of course not!”

 Refreshed, we strolled into the ancient village where once Henry VIII courted Ann Boleyn and smugglers ran their booty.
 In the town square, a marker pointed out the rail station’s importance in the 1840’s link between London and Dover.
 My heart started to beat faster.
 A stop at the local museum, and my mind took a fantasy moment.
 We had come to England to do some research on my next novel.
 To my surprise, it started in this tiny village of Edenbridge.

 Leaving our dear relatives waving goodbye, we drove off on our quest for knowledge.
 Not far down the road (my gosh, these roads are narrow.
 Why must there be a car parked every hundred feet?
 And, always on a bend?
-Whatever happened with a nice leisurely stretch of straight road?) we pulled over to regain our composure and buy some stamps.
+Whatever happened to a nice leisurely stretch of straight road?) we pulled over to regain our composure and buy some stamps.
 Might as well park like the natives do.

 “Where are you from? —- I say.
 Off to the coast then.
 Do stop in at Winchelsea; lovely little place.”